bcbi/bidss/programming/setup/julia.md

 * To quit Julia, type `exit()` and hit `enter`

 3. **Troubleshooting**
-* If you already have an older version of Julia installed, you can follow these instructions to install a newer version.
+* If you already have an older version of Julia installed, you can follow the instructions above to install a newer version.
 However, you will need to manually edit your `.bash_profile` file to remove the link to the older version.
 To do this:
     * `sudo apt-get install vim`
     * `vim ~/.bash_profile`
-    * Using the arrow keys, move your cursor to the line of the file that has a link to the old version of Julia, hit `d` twice (this shoudl delete the corresponding line).
+    * Using the arrow keys, move your cursor to the line of the file that has a link to the old version of Julia, hit `d` twice (this should delete the corresponding line).
 Save the file by typing `:wq` and then `enter`.
 Close and reopen Debian and the new version of Julia should open when you run `julia`.

 \\